 Thankfully this was not elaborated further and people present in the conference didn’t take this note as seriously as I have seen in any other conferences.
 Probably the Sheroes audience knew the reality or they thought it was irrelevant.
 In any case, this kind of slow poisoning our minds only create deep-rooted gender discrimination against men and boys who are denied justice today.

 Other than these two small incidents of spreading misandry by the only two male speakers present, the conference only meant business, even when women issues were discussed.

-In any case, it was a well known fact to the CXOs present in the conference that in today’s knowledge economy where workforce is evolving continuously, corporate India can’t be biased to any gender.
+In any case, it was a well-known fact to the CXOs present in the conference that in today’s knowledge economy where the workforce is evolving continuously, corporate India can’t be biased to any gender.
 But this is what common people need to understand today.

-Earlier the day, the Sheroes conference started in a very positive note with Sairee Chahal from Sheroes.in setting the right context for the day.
-She mentioned that in today’s technology based knowledge economy the jobs are evolving and that is very important for women as they are in care giving roles.
-She mentioned that only 5% women are in CXO roles and only 17% women are employed in corporate sector.
+Earlier the day, the Sheroes conference started on a very positive note with Sairee Chahal from Sheroes.in setting the right context for the day.
+She mentioned that in today’s technology-based knowledge economy the jobs are evolving and that is very important for women as they are in caregiving roles.
+She mentioned that only 5% women are in CXO roles and only 17% women are employed in the corporate sector.

 However, I will say this was one conference where such blame game was never attempted.
 These figures were taken at their face value and women were encouraged to come out and be successful entrepreneurs.